 What is FannieJane all about?
 Embracing the magic of childhood, and keeping it with you always.

 I still believe in magic.
 I believe there are mermaids living in hidden ponds of shimmering blue.
 Once a month, when the moon is full and high, glowing in the blackness of the night sky, they dance and frolic among the moonbeams sparkling on the still waters.
 I believe in fairies, borne from dandelion fluff, gracefully floating up and away with the summer breezes.
 My flower garden is enchanted.
-I've discovered, hidden among the blooms, tiny villages occupied by equally tiny little mice.
-The girls wear polka dotted dresses, bloomers, and linen aprons with tiny embroidered flowers decorating the hem.
+Hidden among the blooms I discover tiny villages occupied by equally tiny mice.
+The girls wear polka-dotted dresses, bloomers, and linen aprons with tiny embroidered flowers decorating the hem.
 The men wear striped trousers, held up with suspenders, and cotton shirts that button up the front.
 The mayor, Harold-Dean, always wears a tophat - he feels it makes him look more official.
 Their homes and furnishings are created from tree bark, mushrooms, sticks, tiny stones, and little bits and bobs they've discovered here and there.
 The church, mercantile, and other buildings are hidden to the naked eye, tucked away in barely visible holes in tree trunks impossible to see - unless you were as tiny as the wee folk dwelling within.
-These littles, and their friends, speak to me as I wander the mossy brick path that winds through my garden.
+These littles, and their friends, speak to me as I walk the mossy brick path that winds through my garden.

 As I revisit the people and places of my childhood, stories that are in one way or another created from my childhood seem to magically appear to me, and it is only recently that I've realized my desire to share these stories.
 Ina Pearl and Fannie Jane are a part of all my stories.
 My deepest and most sincere wish is that they bring even a tiny piece of happiness to children.
 I hope they might treasure these stories, and read them over and over again.
-I also hope my stories will somehow touch the child that is still within you, bringing back wonderful memories of days gone by.
+I also hope my stories and handmade creations will somehow touch the child that is still within you, bringing back wonderful memories of days gone by.